 So in the end, I am not sure why the sure this are so underrated.
 The animation is on point.
 The storytelling is great.
 I am glad I gave it another watch.
 Maybe I am into darker things, but Superman definitely holds up after 25 years.
 Sometimes, old school memories aren’t entirely reliable.
 I give it a 5 out 5.
 Give it a rewatch.

-Leave a Reply to Jennifer Navarre Cancel reply
+Leave a Reply to mrsintellectual Cancel reply